John Chen is Executive Chairman of BlackBerry’s Board of Directors and Chief Executive Officer.

 James holds a Bachelor of Commerce degree, Honours Accounting from the University of Ottawa.

-Steve is responsible for worldwide legal, government relations, public policy, intellectual property litigation, compliance, regulatory, and corporate security.
+Steve is responsible for worldwide legal, government relations, public policy, compliance, regulatory, corporate security and corporate real estate for BlackBerry Ltd. Steve also serves as the company’s Chief Risk Officer and oversees the company’s internal audit function.

 Steve is a graduate of UCLA with a bachelor’s degree in Political Science and of U.C.
-Davis Law School with a juris doctorate, where he also served as Law Review Editor and Member of the Moot Court Board.
+Davis Law School with a juris doctorate, where he also served as a Law Review Editor and a Member of the Moot Court Board.
+Steve has taught at Loyola Law School and published several law review articles.
+He has testified before Congress on telecommunications policy issues numerous times.

 Guy Miasnik is President, AtHoc Division for BlackBerry.
 As the co-founder and CEO of AtHoc, Guy was instrumental in transforming AtHoc from a Greylock funded Silicon Valley startup to the number one provider of networked crisis communication solutions serving the vast majority of the US Homeland Security and Defense community.
 Today, AtHoc’s innovative software helps safeguard millions of people in thousands of organizations worldwide in commercial, healthcare and government enterprises.